-From Jan 1820 to Mar 1825, Lanman missed 40 of 384 roll call votes, which is 10.4%.
-This is better than the median of 10.6% among the lifetime records of senators serving in Mar 1825.
+From Jan 1820 to Mar 1825, Lanman missed 41 of 389 roll call votes, which is 10.5%.
+This is on par with the median of 10.7% among the lifetime records of senators serving in Mar 1825.
 The chart below reports missed votes over time.

 |Dec 1820-Mar 1821||52||4||7.7%||29th|